nrkn/bloodlines-tc/README.md

 +------+
 ```

-Then we can use the survey data to figure out the texture for each numbered polyface - bit manual but easiest option if
+Then we can use the *Survey* data to figure out the texture for each numbered polyface - bit manual but easiest option if
 we can't get any more useful info out of Hammer.

 I suspect (haven't been able to verify yet) that in some cases - for example if a building has a basement and something weird above it, or where buildings have overhangs - that this technique is going to create an empty open space in the doom map where something should be - but the outlines for it will be visible as double sided linedefs on the map, so shouldn't be too hard to fix manually